Equine passport and transponder; application

 The equine passport must always be carried with the animal when it leaves its home stable.
-Exceptions to this are grazing, rides etc. in the vicinity of the stable, training or testing as part of a tournament, emergencies and foals at foot.
+Exceptions to this rule are grazing, rides, etc. in the vicinity of the stable, training or testing as part of a tournament, emergencies and foals at foot.

 After the death of the equine, the passport must be returned to the respective passport office.

-Further important information on the correct identification of equidae
+Further important information for the correct identification of equidae

-Only the transponders issued by the above-mentioned passport issuing authorities may be used to identify equidae.
+Only the transponders issued by the above-mentioned passport-issuing agencies may be used to identify equidae.
 Microchips, as used for dogs or cats, are not permitted for the identification of equidae in Germany.

-For equidae for which, contrary to the legal requirements, a passport is not yet available, passports must also be applied for from the competent authority.
-Slaughter of these animals for human consumption is not possible because a so-called replacement passport is issued for these equidae.
+For equidae for which, contrary to the legal requirements, a passport is not yet available, passports must also be applied for at the responsible office.
+Slaughter of these animals for human consumption is not possible, because a so-called replacement passport is issued for these equids.

 - Equine passports issued in EU member states are also valid in Germany.

-- For equidae from countries outside the EU that were imported without a recognised passport, an EU equine passport must be applied for at the competent passport-issuing office within 30 days of completion of the customs procedure.
+- For equidae from countries outside the EU that were imported without a recognized passport, an EU equine passport must be applied for at the competent passport-issuing office no later than 30 days after completion of the customs procedure.

 - The costs are to be inquired at the respective passport issuing office.